 Instructions

 - Mix all dry rub ingredients together in a bowl.
+Rub the "rub" all over the pork roast.

 - Cover and put in the fridge for an hour but preferably overnight.

-- Lightly coat Slow Cooker with nonstick cooking spray.
+- Lightly coat slow cooker with nonstick cooking spray.

 - Line bottom of cooker with the onion slices and place the roast on top.